nick-otter/nick-otter.github.io/_posts/2022-10-02-CAP theorem for your Solutions Architecture from Alex Xu at Byte Byte Go.md

 ---
 layout: post
-title:  "CAP theorem for your Solutions Architecture from Alex Xu at Byte Byte Go"
+title:  "CAP theorem for your Solutions Architecture from Alex Xu at ByteByteGo"
 categories: solutions
 ---

-# CAP theorem for your Solutions Architecture from Alex Xu at Byte Byte Go
+# CAP theorem for your Solutions Architecture from Alex Xu at ByteByteGo
 {: style="text-align: center"}

 [Alex Xu](https://www.linkedin.com/in/alexxubyte/) at [ByteByteGo](https://bytebytego.com/) recently published ["CAP theorem: one of the most misunderstood terms"](https://www.linkedin.com/feed/update/urn:li:activity:6980914617103360000/).